PharmGKB/PharmCAT/docs/using/Calling-CYP2D6.md

 PharmCAT supports pulling in results from other tools using what we call ["outside calls"](/specifications/Outside-Call-Format).
 This allows you to select your preferred CYP2D6 caller and use PharmCAT for the phenotype translation and to include CYP2D6 results in a PharmCAT report.

-To include external calls you need to use the `-po` flag in PharmCAT to specify the external calls file.
+To include outside calls you need to use the `-po` flag in PharmCAT to specify the outside calls file.
 For example:

 ```commandline
 # java -jar pharmcat.jar -vcf patient_001.vcf -po patient_001_cyp2d6.txt